bameda/djmail/docs/usage.rst

 Email retry methods
 -------------------

-djmail implements two methods for deliver failed email messages:
+djmail implements two methods for delivering failed email messages:

 * With operating system crond service.
 * With celery periodic tasks.

-If you choice is crond, you need execute this management command every N min/sec:
+If your choice is crond, you need to execute this management command every N min/sec:

 .. code-block:: console

     python manage.py djmail_retry_send_messages

-But if you choice is celery periodic tasks, this is a possible example of a configuration:
+But if your choice is celery periodic tasks, this is a possible example of a configuration:

 .. code-block:: python